 Anthyllis make ideal plants for a rockery, for use in between crazy paving and as an edging flower for borders.

-Anthyllis vulneraria (Kidney Vetch) photograph by Roberto Verzo.
+Anthyllis vulneraria (Kidney Vetch) photograph by Roberto Verzo, CC.

-It is best to sow Anthyllis just below the soil at a depth of around half a cm, with a spacing of approximately 30 to 60 centimeters.
+It is best to sow Anthyllis just below the soil at a depth of around 0.5 cm (0.2 inches), with a spacing of approximately 30 to 60 centimeters (one to two feet).

 Jupiter’s beard / Kidney vetch / Lady’s finger should be sown out in the autumn.
 Anthyllis prefers to be grown in part shady of fully sunlit conditions.